osteensco/fastTravelCLI/README.md

 <h1>Contributing</h1>

 PRs and feature suggestions are welcome.
-I originally made this for myself so there's not alot of structure or official-ness to this project.
+I originally made this for myself but if others find it useful and have feedback I'm open to it.

 <h2>Getting Started</h2>